Virtual fundraising has quickly become a major trend for nonprofits of all sizes.

 Take an online tour of OneCause today.

-The need to engage donors from a distance has been a major challenge in 2020, and we expect the trend to continue beyond this year.
+The need to engage donors from a distance has been a major challenge for nonprofits, and we expect the trend to continue beyond this year.
 Organizations of all sizes have successfully pivoted to virtual events.
 By taking your events online, you can offer new experiences, fundraising tactics, and engagement opportunities to donors.

 These are a few of our favorite virtual fundraising ideas for events:

 Charity auctions have always been reliable fundraising events for nonprofits.
 Now, with the help of mobile bidding tools and virtual event software, it’s easier than ever to take your auction virtual!

 In many ways, virtual auctions are even easier and more cost-effective to plan than traditional live or silent auctions.
 To host an online auction, procure the perfect range of items, set up your virtual event center, plan engaging live-streamed activities, and start promoting your auction to donors.
 Bonus points if you recruit ambassadors to secure even more registrants for your virtual auction!